vetchium/vetchium/devtest-helm/README.md

   PG_URI=postgresql://app:<password>@<public-ip-of-the-vm>:5432/app \
   make k6
 ```

+The k6 target will automatically:
+1. Install Prometheus and Grafana with pre-configured k6 dashboards
+2. Install the k6 operator for Kubernetes
+3. Run the k6 load test with the specified parameters
+4. Send metrics to the installed Prometheus server

+After the test starts, you can view real-time results in the Grafana dashboard using the URL provided in the output.
+The Grafana dashboard comes pre-configured with k6 dashboards specifically designed for monitoring k6 test results.

 Note: When running tests from a separate cluster, make sure network connectivity and firewall rules allow access from your test cluster to the backend services (API server, Mailpit, and PostgreSQL database)